 Many people find the process of buying land to be intimidating and overwhelming.
 I think this is because they are somewhat out of their comfort zone.
 Buying a house is easier because you live in a house and know your wants and needs and the builder and or developer takes care of many of the land issues such as water and waste disposal.

 While there are many Realtors available to assist you in a home purchase, be sure that the Realtor that you use in your land acquisition is familiar with this type of transaction.
-One good criteria to look for is if the Realtor is an Accredited Land Specialist (ALC).
+One good criteria to look for is if the Realtor is an Accredited Land Consultant (ALC).
 This ensures that your agent knows and understands the land as well as has sucessfully closed on over 25 land transactions.

 Regardless of whether you are purchasing the land for building your dream home, for recreation or investment, there are certain questions that you should have answered.